 - New Relic (for performance monitoring)

 Ruby on Rails was designed specifically for building bespoke web applications and websites, which has enabled us to use it for a huge range of projects, including content management systems, e-commerce solutions, company intranets, workflow systems, online tender management systems and many other applications.

 Rails is incredibly flexible and is suitable for us to use on the majority of the projects we undertake.
-Not only were we early adopters of the technology but we now have one of the most experienced Rails teams in the country.
+Not only were we early adopters of the technology but we now have one of the most experienced Rails development teams in the UK.